-Nagyvary Violins is the practical outgrowth of 30 years of research
+Nagyvary Violins is the practical outgrowth of research

 by Dr. Joseph Nagyvary into the materials and mechanics of violins made in Cremona, Italy